Xevkin/Bioinfomatics-meeting-August-2016/tmux.md

 ![tmux image 3](https://github.com/Xevkin/Bioinfomatics-meeting-August-2016/blob/master/tmux_3.png)

 I can then attach whichever session I choose.
-For example, if I want to ses my msmc session: **tmux att -t msmc**.
+For example, if I want to see my msmc session: **tmux att -t msmc**.

+You can also modify your installation of tmux using plugins - use the tmux plugin manager https://github.com/tmux-plugins/tpm to simplify this.
+An example of a tmux plugin: tmux-resurrect, which allows you to restore a session during a system restart. https://github.com/tmux-plugins/tmux-resurrect